Skip to menu Skip to content

 Yes.
 The Règlement sur les contributions des fédérations et des syndicats spécialisés à l’Union des producteurs agricoles (Regulation respecting the contributions of specialized federations and syndicates of the Union des producteurs agricoles) continues to apply.
 The regulation already allows for a certain amount of equity between producers, since contributions paid to the UPA by the specialized federations and syndicates that administer the joint plans already account for the volume of agricultural products marketed.

-Do I have to complete an assessment tier declaration in order to pay my 2027 assessment?
+Do I have to complete an assessment tier declaration in order to pay the next year assessment?

 Yes.
-All farm producers in Quebec will be required to complete an annual declaration in 2026 so that the UPA can determine the assessment amount they need to pay the following year.
+All farm producers in Quebec are required to complete an annual declaration in 2026 so that the UPA can determine the assessment amount they need to pay the following year.

 How do I complete my declaration in preparation for the 2027 assessment?

-You will be able to complete your assessment tier declaration online via a secure website, or by paper through the mail.
-You will also be able to contact our dues service for support.
+You can complete your assessment tier declaration online via a secure website, or by paper through the mail.
+You can also contact our dues service for support and to fill out the form with us by phone.

 What’s the difference between an assessment and a contribution?